ruionwriting/ruionwriting.github.com/source/_posts/2014-04-21-sql-server-how-to-crawl-all-databases-for-data.markdown

 ## Plan

 - Get a list of databases with the possibility of excluding some system databases;
-- For each database get a list of tables;
+- For each database get a list of all user tables;
 - Get the list of columns for each table, with the potential column name;
-- Apply a search of each of the found columns;
+- Apply a search of each found columns;
-- Output the database, the table and the column name for every match.
+- Output the database, table and column names for every match.

 Sound simple...

 ## Solution

-{% codeblock lang:sql Temporary table to hold CSV data %}
+{% codeblock lang:sql Full script %}
 -- selecting master database
 USE master
 GO